 In relation to derivative financial instruments, credit risk arises from the potential failure of counterparties to meet their obligations under the contract or arrangement.
 This risk may be minimised by ensuring counterparties, together with the respective credit limits are approved.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset, including derivative financial instruments, in the Statement of Financial Position.

-13. Financial Risk Management Objectives and Policies (continued) a) Credit risk (continued)
+a) Credit risk (continued)

 The Trust's financial assets have credit risk exposure to the following geographic regions: